hanwenzhang123/fullstack-note/mock/README.md

   // ===>
   const a=1; console.log(a)
 ```

+#### Production build vs Development build
+- production and development build come into the picture because of performance impact in real life deployed the application.
+- Development build: for development reasons.
+You have Source Maps, debugging and often times hot reloading ability in those builds.
+- Production build: runs in production mode which means this is the code running on your client machine.
+- The production build runs uglify and builds your source files into one or multiple minimized files.

+#### Why production build
+- Production Build has ugly, minified(compressed) version of your javascript code
+- this makes rendering of file on end user browser very quick and performance enhancing.
+- rendering development build js files on UI will take more time as compared to production version
+- which production is very crisp, compact, compressed, uglified for better user experience and loading on UI.

 #### loadsh
 Debounce and throttle are techniques to control how many times we allow a function to be executed over time